Date/Time

 Categories

 The five daughters of John and Elizabeth Ball would have learned from a very young age how to prepare the raw materials to make clothing and household items.
-On our 2023 opening day, we’ll show you how and let you practice preparing the material for a take home memento.
+We’ll show you how and let you practice preparing the material for a take home memento.
+(This event was postponed from April 1 due to bad weather.)

 We’re open from 1-4 pm and at the top of each hour we’ll have demonstrations of how different textiles were prepared and turned into material used in this colonial house.

-- 2:00 pm: Preparing flax for spinning it into thread to make linen
+• 2:00 pm: Preparing flax for spinning into thread to make linen

-In between we’ll have ways for all ages to practice with each of the materials to bring home.
+In between we’ll have ways for all ages to practice with each of the materials to bring home a memento.

 We’ll have free colonial era sweet treats.